Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Threats to Validity

 \section{Threats to Validity}

 \textbf{Internal Validity.} Our manual annotation process involves expert judgment, which may introduce subjectivity.
 To mitigate this, we used a dual-annotator protocol with independent assessments and discussion-based resolution.
 Still, subtle vulnerabilities or security implications may have been overlooked.
+LLMs are inherently non-deterministic.
+Typically this threat is mitigated by fixing the sampling temperature to 0.
+We were not able to perform this, as deviating from the default settings of the used APR system and utilized defenses negatively impacts Construct Validity.

 \textbf{External Validity.} Our experiments focus on a subset of open-source projects and a single APR system (\textit{SWE-agent}).
 While the selected repositories are diverse and representative of real-world codebases, our findings may not generalize to proprietary software or APR tools with substantially different architectures or training regimes.
 However, our adversarial methodology exploits structural properties shared by many modern APR systems: reliance on unvetted natural language input, automated patch generation via LLMs, and validation based primarily on test-suite outcomes.
 These properties are common to other state-of-the-art systems~\cite{yang2024sweagent,bouzeniaRepairAgentAutonomousLLMBased2024,zhang2024autocoderover, wang2025openhandsopenplatformai}.
-Unless such tools are explicitly hardened with security-aware defenses—a feature currently absent in most publicly available APR pipelines - we expect similar vulnerabilities to manifest.
+Unless such tools are explicitly hardened with security-aware defenses--a feature currently absent in most publicly available APR pipelines -- we expect similar vulnerabilities to manifest.

 \textbf{Construct Validity.} We define attack success in terms of patch generation, detection bypass, and the presence of malicious behavior.
-These metrics are practical, but may not fully capture downstream impact (e.g., exploitation feasibility or user-facing harm).
-Similarly, false positives in filter models or review tools could influence results.
+These metrics are practical, but may not fully capture downstream impact, e.g., exploitation feasibility or user-facing harm.

 \textbf{Tool Limitations.} Our work relies on specific versions of LLMs (e.g., GPT-4o), static analyzers (CodeQL), and review tools (Copilot).
 Changes in these tools or deployment environments may affect replicability.
 Additionally, APR behavior can be sensitive to prompt phrasing and model configuration.